milan-miscevic/viber-chat-stats/README.md

 # viber-chat-stats

+*Note: The Viber Android application no longer supports the Email message history option.*

 ## Usage

 1. Create a backup of chat history with Android application (Settings -> Calls and messages -> Email message history)